 She still wants the big Christmas, so we will do our best to give her the Christmas she sees in all of the movies.
 The most difficult part is being with all of the family, as we have never lived near family.
 To be quite honest, they are spread out all over the USA!
 Unless someone travels, we will have Christmas on our own.

 Here are some of the awesome experiences we have had over the years with our tradition.

 - 2007 Christmas in Reno, Nevada with Alan’s side of the family.
 Grandma Linda flew out from NY to join us too.
-This was the one experience which was closest to Anya’s dream Christmas.
+This was the one experience which was closest to our daughter’s dream Christmas.
 The problem is, she was too young to remember much of it.

 - 2008 Christmas in Myrtle Beach, South Carolina with just the 4 of us.
 We just love being at the beach and in the sun!
 We stayed at the Marriott Resort, you can check prices here.

 - 2009 Christmas in Beech Mountain, North Carolina with a blizzard and plenty of blankets.
 We went for the snow vacation this time and it was cold.
 In fact the blizzard was so bad, we couldn’t really drive around.
 It was fun and cozy indoors and we had some play time outside.
 Check apartment prices in this area.

 - 2010 Christmas at Universal Studios in Orlando, Florida – Harry Potter!
 It was time to enjoy Universal Studios with Grandma Linda.
 It was fabulous and magical.
 The kids were both big fans and since we were staying on property, we had extra visiting hours.
 Loews Royal Pacific Resort was just what we needed, check prices here.